 - Expected enrollment,

 - Number of hours needed (total throughout the term for the class), and

 - A justification of why the assistance is needed and what the people will be doing.

-All graders and proctors must be current undergraduate or graduate students and may not be studying on a student visa (J-1 or F-1).
+All graders and proctors must be current students and may not be studying on a student visa (J-1 or F-1).
 The students’ names and UMIDs should be submitted with the request, if possible.